JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 Consider what happens once we enter a new time step during our attack: a new primary code is generated, the previous one becomes a grace period code, and the oldest grace period code expires.
 At this point, *any code* could be valid, but some codes are less probable than others.
 Specifically, our failed attempts from the previous time step might match the new primary code, but they will certainly not be accepted as grace period codes.
 For this reason, we should not repeat guesses from the last $$ \lambda $$ time steps, as they are less likely to result in a success.
 By applying this intuitive optimization strategy, we can slightly improve our chances of success.

 So how do we express this improvement mathematically?
 Instead of considering $$ 1 + \lambda $$ codes to be valid simultaneously, we consider the probability of guessing each valid code individually.
 For each grace period code, we've effectively reduced the size of the OTP search space by $$ n = v L $$ guesses for each time step in which the code has been active.
 As such, we can express $$ Pr(f) $$ as a product of $$ \lambda + 1 $$ differently parameterized hypergeometric probabilities.
-We introduce $$ N_i = N - i v L $$ to denote the reduced search space size for a code that has been active for $$ i $$ time steps.
+We introduce $$ N_i = N - i v L $$ to denote the size of the reduced search space for a code that has been active for $$ i $$ time steps.

 $$
 \begin{aligned}